arteys/MSLASpheroidStamp/README.md

 #### Cell seeding
 1. Detach the cells using the laboratory procedure.
 2. Count the cells in suspension and dilute to the required number per microwell.
-About 300 µl can be poured into the recess of the agarose mould.
+About 300 µl can be poured into the recess of the agarose mold.
-3. Transfer the cell suspension into the recess of the mould
+3. Transfer the cell suspension into the recess of the mold
 4. Allow 15-30 minutes for the cells to settle under gravity.
-5. Tilt the plate with moulds and carefully remove the medium with excess cells that did not fall into the wells
+5. Tilt the plate with molds and carefully remove the medium with excess cells that did not fall into the wells
-6. Add fresh medium, including the empty space around the mould.
+6. Add fresh medium, including the empty space around the mold.
 7. Place the plates in the incubator until the spheroids consolidate for 24 hours